barylevy/ios-log-viewer/README_AI_CHAT.md

 ## Using the AI Chat

-1. **Load Log Files**: Click "📁 Import Log" to load your iOS log files
+1. **Load Log Files**: Click "📁 Import Log" to load your Cato client log files
 2. **Open AI Chat**: Click the "💬 AI Chat" button in the header
 3. **Enter API Key**: If prompted, enter your OpenAI API key (will be saved locally)
 4. **Ask Questions**: Type questions about your logs like: